idrach55/MC-Calibration/README.md

 # MC-Calibration
 This is a coding project I did for an interview in December 2019.
-I had already written python code implementing a MonteCarlo pricer for vanilla options.
-I also created some "example" stochastic processes to test it: GBMJD (Brownian motion + jumps) and OUJD (mean-reverting + jumps.)
+I had already written a MonteCarlo pricer for vanilla options and created some "example" stochastic processes to test it: GBMJD (Brownian motion + jumps) and OUJD (mean-reverting + jumps.)
 The ask for the project was to calibrate my invented models and Heston's StochVol to a strip of 1m NDX options.

-The project was interesting and challenging from a strategy standpoint: what error function(s) should one minimize to properly "calibrate"? how should one clean these data?
-There were also technical challenges due to using MonteCarlo -- (1) speed, which required re-writing of some code in Cython and (2) random noise, which easily disrupts a gradient descent optimizer.
+The project was interesting and challenging from a strategy standpoint: what error function(s) should one minimize to properly "calibrate" and how should one clean/transform the data?
+There were also technical challenges due to using MonteCarlo -- (1) speed, which required re-writing of some code in Cython and (2) random noise, which easily disrupted the gradient descent optimizer and required some creative solutions.
 The full project write-up I submitted along with my code and results is below.

 # Calibrating Heston & Others
 Isaac Drachman